Sanctions Screening: Challenges and Control Considerations

 - comparative analysis of search terms run through the existing screening tool against a sanctions search engine to determine if any likely matches were missed over time.

-Complete and accurate sanctions screening is a critical component of any successful sanctions compliance programme.
-Many companies utilise automated sanctions screening tools to flag potential sanctions matches for further review.
-Regulators expect proper oversight and effective use of these sanctions screening programmes, which is evidenced in the recent settlement agreements for both financial and non-financial entities.
-While many entities focus on the capabilities of a sanctions screening programme, it is important to remember that a successful programme also requires proper oversight, a clear mapping between relevant sanctions risks for the entity and the sanctions screening configuration, and regular review to ensure results are complete, accurate and efficient.
+Complete and accurate sanctions screening is a critical component of any successful compliance programme.
+Many companies utilise automated screening tools to flag potential matches for review.
+Regulators expect proper oversight and effective use of these tools, which is illustrated in the recent settlement agreements for both financial and non-financial entities.
+In addition, regulators (and prosecutors) typically credit companies for having sound and effective compliance programmes (including screening controls), even when there are violations, by mitigating the penalties they pursue.
+While many entities focus on their technical screening capabilities, successful programmes equally require proper oversight, clear mapping between screening configuration and relevant sanctions risks, and regular review to ensure results are complete, accurate and efficient.
+And while there has so far been little in the way of sanctions guidance and enforcement from the UK and other governments as compared to the US, that appears to be changing, with those other jurisdictions beginning to emulate the US approach (as was the case previously with anti-corruption and anti-money laundering).
+Companies should therefore consider looking to US compliance best practices (including for sanctions screening) and building from there.

-Charlie Steele and Gerben Schreurs are partners, Sarah Wrigley and Jona Boscolo Cappon are directors and Deborah Luskin is an associate director at Forensic Risk Alliance.
+Charlie Steele, Gerben Schreurs and Weng Yee Ng are partners, and Jona Boscolo Cappon is a director, at Forensic Risk Alliance.

 Part 504 of the New York State Banking Regulations in 2017.